gabrielfalcao/lettuce/docs/reference/terrain.rst

    world.my_project_wide_function()

-but as you can notice, as your project grows, there can be a lot of repetitive lines, not DRY at all :(
+But as you can notice, as your project grows, there can be a lot of repetitive lines, not DRY at all :(

-in order to avoid that, lettuce provides a "absorb" decorator that lives within "world"
+In order to avoid that, lettuce provides a "absorb" decorator that lives within "world"

-let's see it in action:
+Let's see it in action:

 .. highlight:: python